 In the Caribbean Law Clinic, students study the legal systems and processes of the Commonwealth Caribbean and assess legal problems confronting individual Caribbean countries or states.
 Each semester an Attorney General from one of the participating countries or U.S. states (Jamaica, Bahamas, Trinidad and Tobago, Barbados, Cayman Islands, U.S., Florida or Texas) refers current legal problems to the Clinic and students at the participating law schools, under faculty supervision, research and write reports and memoranda.
 The research typically involves comparing how international law or the law of a particular country addresses the question and offering a variety of possible solutions.

 Students travel to the country or state from which the legal problem originates to present completed work to the staff of the attorney general.
 Before the formal presentation, students from participating law schools meet to share and discuss their findings and recommendations and plan the presentation.
 Students have the opportunity to develop skills including problem solving, legal research and analysis, factual assessment, legal writing and formal oral presentation all in the context of a multi-cultural and multi-national environment.During that trip, the cost of which is covered by Coastal Law, time is also spent visiting legal institutions and meeting with governmental officials.

 Students spend, at a minimum, 10 hours per week on the work of the Clinic.
 Part of this time includes a mandatory classroom component which meets once a week.
 The course is graded and a final exam is administered at the end of the semester.

 Interested students must have completed a minimum of 40 credit hours and complete the Coastal Law Clinic Application Form through Symplicity.
 Selection is based on overseas study and work experience, courses taken in international or comparative law, involvement in organizations that demonstrate an interest in such and GPA.

-For additional information, contact Professor John Knechtle, Coastal Law's Director of International Programs.
+For additional information, contact Professor Chris Roederer, Coastal Law's Director of International Programs.